thierrymoudiki/thierrymoudiki.github.io/_posts/2025-09-16-revisiting-equity-scr.md

 # Reimagining Equity Solvency Capital Requirement Approximation (one of my Master's Thesis subjects): From Bilinear Interpolation to Probabilistic Machine Learning

 In the world of insurance and financial risk management, calculating the Solvency Capital Requirement (SCR) for equity risk could be a computationally intensive task that can make or break real-time decision making.
-Traditional approaches rely on expensive Monte Carlo simulations that can take hours to complete, forcing practitioners to **develop approximation schemes**. **Developing an approximation scheme was a project** I tackled back in 2007-2009 for my Master's Thesis in Actuarial Science.
+Traditional approaches rely on expensive Monte Carlo simulations that can take hours to complete, forcing practitioners to **develop approximation schemes**. **Developing an approximation scheme was a project** I tackled back in 2007-2009 for my Master's Thesis in Actuarial Science (see references below).

 ## What I did back then